ShivSubedi/Portfolio_projects/nlp_clustering_timeseries_churn_ml_pipeline/readme.md

 # NLP + Clustering + Time-Series Churn ML Pipeline
+****Note: Project under construction****

-This project presents a full-stack machine learning pipeline designed to model and forecast customer churn using multimodal data sources — including natural language customer interactions, behavioral time-series patterns, and structured metadata.
+Goal: This project will present a full-stack machine learning pipeline designed to model and forecast customer churn using multimodal data sources — including natural language customer interactions, behavioral time-series patterns, and structured metadata.

-Here, we  integrate:
+Here, I am planning to integrate:
 - **NLP for text mining**,
 - **unsupervised clustering for segmentation**, and
 - **supervised learning models** to build a predictive system that mimics how enterprise teams in **banking, credit cards, and customer service industries** approach churn risk analysis.

 ---

+***Please consider below are raw ideas for now, they may likely change depending upon availability of the relevant data and flow of the project.*********

 ## Project Objective

 **Can we predict whether a customer is likely to churn in the next 30 days using their recent interactions, behavior patterns, and sentiment trends?**

-This project simulates a real-world scenario where companies want to proactively identify at-risk customers using a combination of:
+This project will simulate a real-world scenario where companies want to proactively identify at-risk customers using a combination of:
 - Support interaction logs (textual complaints, inquiries)
 - Account usage or service activity over time
 - Customer demographic and service metadata